License under the Restaurant and Bar Act for the Temporary Sale of Alcohol on Special Occasions; Application

 +(49) 09131 / 86 - 2636

-The scope of application of Section 12 GastG applies if the catering is only provided for a limited period of time on the occasion of an event.
-A corresponding special occasion is to be assumed if the catering activity in question is linked to a short-term, infrequently occurring event that lies outside the catering activity (the occasion must therefore be exclusively of a non-gastronomic nature).
+Section 12 of the GastG applies when the catering services are provided on a temporary basis in connection with an event.
+Such a special occasion is presumed to exist if the catering activity in question is linked to a short-term, infrequent event that is unrelated to the catering activity itself (the occasion must therefore be exclusively of a non-catering nature).

-As the spatial and environmental requirements for events are usually already regulated and ensured as part of the organization of the event, the examination under catering law for events regularly focuses on the personal requirement of reliability.
+Since, in the context of events, the requirements regarding premises and the environment are generally already regulated and ensured during the organization of the event, the review under restaurant law for events typically focuses on the personal requirement of reliability.

-The documents listed below must be submitted to substantiate reliability.
+To demonstrate reliability, the documents listed below must be submitted.

-The application for a permit under catering law for an event must be submitted in text form (i.e. a simple e-mail or via an online procedure provided is sufficient) to the responsible municipality.
+The application for a restaurant license in connection with an event must be submitted in writing (i.e., a simple email or through a provided online procedure is sufficient) to the relevant municipality.

-In order to obtain a fictitious permit free of charge, the application must be submitted at least two weeks before the planned event.
-If an application is not submitted in good time and it is no longer possible to properly check the eligibility for approval by the planned date of the event, this will justify refusal of the permit.
+To qualify for a free deemed approval, the application must be submitted at least two weeks before the planned event.
+An application that is not submitted in a timely manner—and for which a proper review of eligibility for approval is no longer possible by the scheduled event date—justifies the denial of the permit.

-- details of the food and drinks to be served.
+- A description of the food and beverages intended to be served.

 - Documents to substantiate reliability: